Tech firms must keep children's data if they die, under new plans Mon, 16 Feb 2026 06:52:17 GMT

 Source: BBC News

-A study found AI chatbots can persuade us with fake facts.
-How does this affect politics?
+Prized for its beauty, teak is in short supply, forcing the yacht industry to look for alternatives.
 Visit the North Sea oil field used to store greenhouse gas Fri, 30 Jan 2026 00:10:01 GMT

 Source: BBC News